beelux/titan2/README.md

+# \#dailybuild notice
+This is the titan2 repo for the dailybuild server.

+It the static binary is built in a GitHub runner and sent over to the dailybuild server automatically after a push in the `master` branch.

+dailybuild members are free to contribute.
+Note that the upstream changes will be merged into this repository.

+# Titan II
 A minimal Gemini server written in Go.
 Launch your Gemini capsule atop a Titan II rocket.

 I did have Titan II down to 110 lines, including whitespace, but the addition of comments,